exwm/yt_clipper/readme.md

 - Update ffmpeg dependency to latest nightly (`20190802`).
 - Reduce installation size by ~60% by switching to shared lib version of ffmpeg dependency.
 - Update youtube-dl dependency to [`2019.08.02`](https://github.com/ytdl-org/youtube-dl/releases/tag/2019.08.02).

-v3.5.2:

-- See [Clipper Script Installation](#clipper-script-installation) for installation instructions.
-- Use with `v0.0.83` or higher of the markup script.
-  - <a href="https://openuserjs.org/install/elwm/yt_clipper.user.js">Click to install markup script</a>
-- Fix speed map filter being improperly calculated and producing unsmooth video.
-  - Changed default speed map rounding to 0 (disabled) as it now produces smoother results than rounding.
-- Fix audio sync issues.
-- Fix audio not disabled in preview mode when streaming (caused preview to crash as this is not supported).
-- Update youtube-dl dependency to [`2019.06.27`](https://github.com/ytdl-org/youtube-dl/releases/tag/2019.06.27).

-v3.5.1:

-- Use with `v0.0.82` or higher of the markup script.
-  - <a href="https://openuserjs.org/install/elwm/yt_clipper.user.js">Click to install markup script</a>
-- Fix compatibility with latest markers json format (`v0.0.81`)
-- Fix backwards compatibility with older markers json formats.
-- Fix potential input videos including `.part` files and other multi-extension file names.
-- Mac: Switched `clipper script` installation from `.app`-based system to executable `bash script` system.
-  - Fixes translocation issues with Mac.
-  - Use by double-clicking or otherwise executing one of the executable `bash scripts`.
-  - At the prompt type or drag and drop `json` data files and then hit enter.
-  - Now processes multiple marker `json` data files sequentially and from any location.
-  - See [Additional Helper Scripts](#additional-helper-scripts) for more info.